mdroste/metrics-mathcamp-2020/README.md

 Econometrics Math Camp 2020
 =================================

-This repository contains the documents that will be used in the econometrics portion of Harvard's economics department math camp for incoming first-year graduate students.
+This repository contains some of the material that was used for the econometrics segment of Harvard's economics math camp in 2020.

-The folder 'Notes' contains a master notes document that covers all of the content we will cover in math camp (and more).
-The folder 'Slides' contains the main sets of slides that I will present during our sessions.
-The folder 'Worksheet' contains a document with the problems we'll cover in breakout rooms.
+Please refer to [this repository](https://github.com/mdroste/metrics-mathcamp-2021) for a more updated version of this material.

 Acknowledgements
 ---------------------------------